Werayootk/Werayootk/README.md

 <a href="https://www.buymeacoffee.com/werayootk" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 60px !important;width: 217px !important;" ></a>

-Also you can reach me at werayoot5800gmail.com for another detail.
+Also, you can reach me at werayoot5800gmail.com for other details.

 <!--
 **Werayootk/Werayootk** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.